Cost Guides8 min read

 Refurbishment vs Replacement: Which Is More Cost-Effective?

-A comprehensive refurbishment typically costs 40-60% less than full system replacement while delivering comparable performance and a lifespan extension of 20-30 years.
-Refurbishment also avoids the major disruption and extended timescales associated with complete removal and reinstallation of the glazing system.
+Refurbishment costs 40-60% less than full system replacement while delivering comparable performance and a lifespan extension of 20-30 years.
+In most cases, refurbishment is significantly more cost-effective and avoids the major disruption associated with complete removal and reinstallation.

-However, there are situations where replacement is the better option.
-If the structural framework is severely corroded or structurally compromised, if the glazing system design is fundamentally flawed and cannot be made to perform adequately, or if a significant change in glass specification is required that the existing framework cannot support, then replacement may be more appropriate.
+However, replacement is the better option when the structural framework is severely corroded, when the glazing system design is fundamentally flawed, or when a significant change in glass specification is required that the existing framework cannot support.
+Our free site surveys include an honest assessment of which approach is right for your specific situation.

 How to Get the Best Value from Your Atrium Budget